GemHunt/sail/rotational/README.md

 **Usage:**
 * Execution starts in rotational.py
-* Download and un-tar sample images(13927 cent coin images, 180MB total):
+* Download and untar sample images(13927 cent coin images, 180MB total):
 * http://www.gemhunt.com/cents.tar.gz
 * Run build_init_rotational_networks() in rotational.py
 * (for now) Pick the best model from cent-models/metadata/html

 **Tasks:**
+* Document how this is done
 * Start over and go for heads & tails again
-* Document how this is done
 * Fix: something in widen_model deleted all metadata?
+* Huge: Generically add X translations,Y translations, and off center options to the pipeline.
+Store the offsets by using the image_id so the translations to be recursively applied.
+Generically define the range of the translation, as in what is this training and testing?
+* What happens when the rotation network is tested at courser angles?
+Say 10 degrees instead of 1 degree?
+* Off Center Secondary Networks (Dates): (In a quick & dirty test I did, this works great!)
+Once a network is built for a design and the angle is known the same processes can be repleted for any image crop off center.
+At first this is for grouping dates, but it can be used for anything.
+This is a double check to coin designs.
+* Add results options:
+* ---Show only one image per coin using the average correct results for all the same coin images.
+* ---View least correlated coins in all test results.
+* ---View least correlated images in all test results.
+* Fix or acknowledge???: The current error checking(multi_point_error_test_image_ids) fails when seeds are too closely correlated.

 **Later Tasks:**
+* Does rotational lighting augmentation really work that great?
+Try captures with a cheap USB microscope using just the stock top lighting.
 * Only resize once.
 * Use crop_size again.
 * Remove 'pkrush' from the repo